-Dwight Howard had 29 points and 18 rebounds to lead Orlando to a 99-94 win over the Bulls on Thursday, snapping Chicago's eight-game winning streak.
+CHICAGO (AP) -- Dwight Howard had 29 points and 18 rebounds to lead the Orlando Magic to a 99-94 win over the Bulls on Thursday, snapping Chicago's eight-game winning streak.

 Chicago twice overcame double-digit deficits and led 91-89 with 2:56 to play after Derrick Rose passed to Carlos Boozer for a jumper.

-Orlando responded with an 8-1 run started by Jameer Nelson's lob to Howard for a vicious, two-hand dunk out of a timeout.
-Ryan Anderson hit a 3 and a pair of free throws in the decisive rally.
+Orlando responded with an 8-1 run started by Jameer Nelson's lob to Howard for a dunk.
+Ryan Anderson hit a 3 and a pair of free throws in the game-deciding rally.

-Richardson scored 18 points and hit four 3-pointers for the Magic.
-Orlando hit 11 3-pointers, most of them in the early going.
+Jason Richardson scored 18 points and hit four 3-pointers for the Magic.
+Orlando hit 11 3-pointers.

 The Magic jumped out to a 17-point lead in the first quarter after a conventional three-point play finished by Howard capped an 11-point Orlando run.
 Orlando shot 15 for 20 and hit six 3-pointers in the opening period.